 This means that you’ll need to look for other signs that your cat enjoys being tickled.
 According to Animology, these include:

 - Purring.
 This could also mean that your cat is in pain.

 - Happy vocalizations, such as short, sharp chirps.
 If your cat releases an elongated meow, this likely means, “get off.”

 - Kneading at your clothing between tickles or with other paws.

 - Twitching her tail.
 This must not be confused with swishing the tail from side to side.
 The latter is a warning sign of agitation.
 The former means your cat is having fun.

 Why Does My Cat Let Me Touch Its Paws?

 A cat allowing you to touch her paws suggests that she trusts you.
 An extremely relaxed pet may tolerate this contact for a while.
 Your cat is announcing that she doesn’t consider you to be any threat to her safety.
 That level of trust from a feline is not easy to build.

-Be your pet can change their mind at a moment’s notice.
+Be your pet can change its mind at a moment’s notice.
 Don’t be surprised if your cat withdraws her paw and acts as though you attacked her.
 It isn’t in her nature to allow herself to remain vulnerable for too long.
 Feline survival instinct is too strong for that to happen.

 You may find that your cat places her paws on you.
 This is another sign of affection from your pet, as PetHelpful explains.
 Cat paws contain sweat glands, which release a scent.
 As a result, cats use their paws for marking.
 Your cat trusts you and is marking you as a safe source of pleasure.